OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 - **Microsoft account** (created by you for personal use) - Provides access to all consumer-oriented Microsoft products and cloud services, such as Outlook (Hotmail), Messenger, OneDrive, MSN, Xbox Live, or Office 365.
 Signing up for an Outlook.com mailbox automatically creates a Microsoft account.
 After a Microsoft account is created, it can be used to access consumer-related Microsoft cloud services or Azure.
 - **Work or school account** (issued by an admin for business/academic use) - Provides access to all small, medium, and enterprise business-level Microsoft cloud services, such as Azure, Microsoft Intune, or Office 365.
 When you sign up to one of these services as an organization, a cloud-based directory is automatically provisioned in Azure Active Directory to represent your organization.
 For more information, see [Manage your Azure AD directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-administer).

+### Is the program available in my language?

+The program is currently available only in English.

 ## Support